entelecheia/nbcpu/book/supplementary/index.md

-# Supplemental material
+# Supplemental Material

-All the code for this research is available on [GitHub](http://github.com/entelecheia/nbcpu) and is pulished as a standalone Python package on [PyPI](https://pypi.org/project/nbcpu/).
-The package is called `nbcpu` and can be installed with `pip install nbcpu`.

-Built upon the [Hydra Fast Interface (HyFI)](https://hyfi.entelecheia.ai) framework along with plugins, [ThematOS](https://thematos.entelecheia.ai) and [Lexikanon](https://lexikanon.entelecheia.ai), the package provides a simple command-line interface for running the experiments described in this research.
-The package also contains the code for the experiments, which can be used as a reference for implementing similar experiments.
+The research code is publicly available as a Python package named `nbcpu`, hosted on [GitHub](http://github.com/entelecheia/nbcpu) and published on [PyPI](https://pypi.org/project/nbcpu/).
+Built on the [Hydra Fast Interface (HyFI)](https://hyfi.entelecheia.ai) framework and integrated with plugins [ThematOS](https://thematos.entelecheia.ai) and [Lexikanon](https://lexikanon.entelecheia.ai), `nbcpu` offers a streamlined command-line interface for replicating the experiments described in this research.

 ## Installation

-The package can be installed with `pip install nbcpu`.
-The package requires Python 3.8 or higher.
+`nbcpu` requires Python 3.8 or higher and can be installed using the following command:

 ```bash
 pip install -U nbcpu